ecosensors/EcoBoard/README.md

 # EcoBoard

-***The following page is being writting and constently updating***
+***The following page is being writting and constently updating*** (This page describes the previous version of the board.
+The page will updated according to the new version current automn 2022)

 EcoBord V3 is a new microcontroler based on the processor ATSAMD21G18 ARM Cortex M0 at 48Mhz with 3V3 logic, as the Arduino Zero.